gardener/documentation/hugo/content/050-tutorials/content/howto/ssh-into-node/_index.md

 ---

 ## Term clarification
-We are talking about SSH into a **node**, and not open a shell in an existing **pod** or rather **container**.
-For ways to SSH into **conatiner** please check [official kubernetes tutorial](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/)
+We are talking about connection via SSH to a **node**, and not open a shell in an existing **pod** or rather **container**.
+For ways how to connect via SSH into **container** please check [official kubernetes tutorial](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/)

 ## Why
-When we hear this question, we return with another question: "Why would you need to?".
+When we hear this question, we respond with another question: "Why would you need to?".
 The background of this question is that all VMs are ephemeral (cattle, no pets).
 Any machine can be terminated any time.
 When updating a cluster, this will even happen to all machines (one by one).
 Anyway, sometimes curiosity is the driving factor and in this case, that's a good thing.

 ## How

-We plan to implement [bastion-on-demand/web-console](https://github.com/gardener/dashboard/issues/10) eventually, but it is not yet available.
-The next best alternative is to create a pod with elevated permissions by doing the following:

-create a new file `privileged-pod.yaml` with the content below
+create a new file `privileged-pod.yaml` with the content:

 ```yaml
 apiVersion: v1